 - Camera or Smartphone– Without great quality photos, your products won’t sell online.
 Thankfully, smartphones have good cameras that you can use for great photos.

 Once you start selling a few wreaths and making a little money, reinvest it in these 3 items.
-They will make your job SO much easier!
+They may sound slightly extravagant at first, but trust me – they will make your job SO much easier!

-- EZ Bow Maker– Making bows is hard for new wreath makers to master, making this tool is a no brainer.
-This simple tool will help you learn how to make them easier, cut down your production time, and help you make a better product.
+- EZ Bow Maker– You can make bows by hand.
+However, making bows is hard for new wreath makers to master, which means this tool is a no-brainer.
+It’s simple, but it will help you learn how to make bows easier, cut down your production time, and help make a better, more professional-looking product.

 - Stem Cutter– This tool is definitely pricier and can feel hard to justify the expense.
 But, when you see how fast and easy it will cut flower stems and thicker wire, you won’t hesitate to purchase it.